Wayne Colman

-Wayne Charles Colman (born April 13, 1946) is an American former professional football linebacker who played nine seasons in the National Football League (NFL) for the Philadelphia Eagles and New Orleans Saints.
-He played college football at Temple University.
+Wayne Charles Colman (born April 13, 1946) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL) with the Philadelphia Eagles and New Orleans Saints.
+He played college football for the Temple Owls.

-A native of Ventnor, Colman played at Atlantic City High School and played in college for the Temple Owls football team.
+A native of Ventnor, Colman played at Atlantic City High School before attending Temple University.

+His Son Doug Colman also played in the NFL.